SayantanKumar/GLP_AMIA/README.md

 /Users/kumars33/Desktop/TTA/Textual_tabular_alignment-main/
 ```

 Before running, edit the path cells near the top of each notebook to point to your local copies of the PMOA annotations, case reports, timeline CSVs, and match files.
+For many post-extraction analyses, these paths can be changed to the corresponding files under `annotations/`.

-### 4. Run Notebooks
+### 5. Run Notebooks

 Open Jupyter and run only the notebooks needed for your analysis: